by Scott Mehl © Unofficial Royalty 2016

 Just days later, Alexander was forced to name Eleftherios Venizelos as Prime Minister.
 Venizelos, the leader of the Liberal Party, held all the power, and Alexander was basically a prisoner in his own palace, merely acting as a puppet king.
 His few public appearances were usually visits to the Greek troops, including a visit to the Macedonian Front in 1918.

 The day after becoming King, Alexander disclosed his relationship with an old childhood friend, Aspasia Manos.
 She was the daughter of Petros Manos, who had served as Master of the Horse to his father.
 They had become reacquainted in 1915 and began a secret romance.
-With Greece at war, King Constantine insisted that his son wait until the war was over before even considering a possible engagement.
-However, Alexander’s separation from his family and near lack of contact with them only brought him even closer to Aspasia, and he made the decision to marry her.
-The Prime Minister, too, was strongly against the idea, fearing that marriage to a native Greek would only bring about public support for the Greek Royal Family.
+With Greece at war, King Constantine insisted that his son wait until the war was over before considering a possible engagement.
+However, Alexander’s separation from his family only brought him closer to Aspasia, and he decided to marry her.
+The Prime Minister was strongly against the idea, fearing that marriage to a native Greek would only bring about public support for the Greek Royal Family.
 Venizelos had hoped to arrange a marriage between Alexander and Princess Mary of the United Kingdom (daughter of King George V), which would help strengthen the relationship between the two countries.
 While there was little support at home, his father did support the match but wanted Alexander to wait.

 Finally, after several failed attempts, Alexander and Aspasia were married secretly by a royal chaplain on November 17, 1919.
-When the Archbishop of Athens found out, it turned into a major scandal.
+When the Archbishop of Athens found out, the marriage became a major scandal.
 Under the terms of the constitution, permission from both the sovereign and the head of the Greek Orthodox Church was needed for any member of the royal family to marry.

 At first, the marriage was kept secret, and Aspasia and her mother were permitted to move into the palace with Alexander.
 However, once it became public, she was forced to leave the country, eventually settling in Paris.
 Alexander was allowed to join her there under the guise of attending the Peace Conference and on the condition that she would not accompany him at any official functions.